Tarangnan

-Tarangnan, officially the Municipality of Tarangnan (Bungto han Tarangnan; Bayan ng Tarangnan), is a 4th class municipality in the province of Samar, Philippines.
+Tarangnan, officially the Municipality of Tarangnan (Bungto han Tarangnan; Bayan ng Tarangnan), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 25,713 people.

 Tarangnan is situated on the western coast of Samar Island, to the south-east of the ancient town of Bangahon (now Gandara) and to the north of Samar's capital Catbalogan.
 Tarangnan is found near the former ancient pueblo Tinago, the first town to be Christianized and was made a center or cabecera.

 Tarangnan has its own municipal hospital which was inaugurated in 1982, with a 10-bed capacity.
 It is augmented by Rural Health Unit extension workers.
 It has daycare centers which also cater the needs of pre-schoolers.